 - Test the door: With the door closed, release the disconnect switch to remove the door from the garage door opener.
 Make sure all moving parts are free of debris and properly lubricated.
 Then try lifting the door.
 If it doesn’t move, the issue is most likely with the tracks.
 If you heard a loud bang similar to the sound of a firework, it’s likely the torsion spring broke.
 When the springs break, the cables that run alongside the door also tend to break.
 When springs or cables break, it’s best to call a professional to tend to the repairs.

 - Check the remote control: If the garage door wall pad is properly opening and closing the garage door, try some troubleshooting techniques with the remote.
 Commonly, a door won’t open with the remote because the battery has weakened or died.
 If the remote works up close but not down the street, then you may be too far from the opener and the signal is being interrupted.
 If these solutions don’t work, try reprogramming the remote using the learn button on your machine — a large, colorful button on the back panel of the opener.

-- Troubleshoot the Garage Door Opener: While a simple solution, check that there’s not a power outage at your home or that the opener hasn’t been accidentally unplugged.
+- Troubleshoot the Garage Door Opener: If your garage door opener will not open or close, first check that there’s not a power outage at your home or that the opener hasn’t been accidentally unplugged.
 To safely test the power, try plugging a lamp into the opener’s power outlet.
-If the opener is running normally but the door isn’t working, check that the disconnect switch hasn’t mistakenly been pulled, disengaging the door from the machine.
+If your garage door has power but won’t open, check that the disconnect switch hasn’t mistakenly been pulled, disengaging the door from the machine.
 If the machine makes a humming sound, it could be the sign of a stripped gear.
 Depending on the age and design of your opener, you can either replace this gear or replace the opener.

 Call Jaursewski’s Garage Door Service Today